dcooney/react-npm-starter/README.md

 Locate the `App.tsx` component found in `src` directory of the project.
 This is the file used for testing the functionality of our distributed package.

 You will notice that in `App.tsx` we are importing the `Example` component and passing various props to the component.
-Use this as an examplar for testing.
+Use this as an example for testing.

 #### Package.json